5 Ants Most Common in The Summer

 Why Are Ants Most Common In Summer?

-• Ants are most common in homes during the summer because there is little moisture and food found outdoors.
+• Ants are most common in homes during the summer because little moisture and food are found outdoors.

 What Ants Are Most Common in Summer

-• The most common ant species in the summer are the carpenter ant, odorous house ant, little black ants, pavement ants, and imported fire ants.
+• The most common ant species in the summer are the carpenter ants, odorous house ants, little black ants, pavement ants, and imported fire ants.

 How to Get Rid of Ants in the Summer

-• Depending on the ant infestation the treatment and products will vary.
-For odorous house ants, pavement ants, and little black ants use D-Fense Dust, Supreme IT Insecticide, and Ant-Trax.
+• The treatment and products will vary depending on the ant infestation.
+For odorous house ants, pavement ants, and little black ants, use D-Fense Dust, Supreme IT Insecticide, and Ant-Trax.
 For carpenter ant control, apply Fipro Foaming Aerosol and Supreme IT Insecticide.
-For imported fire ant control, use Valar Plus Bifenthrin Granules and Supreme IT Insecticide.
+Use Valar Plus Bifenthrin Granules and Supreme IT Insecticide for imported fire ant control.

 Questions and Answers